MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Balabag_Espina_Daily Food and Nutrition Dataset/README.md

     - `Fat_pct` = *percentage of total calories coming from fat*
 ## :three: 💻 Preprocessing Summary
 ### 📟 Encoding
-No feature encoding was applied during preprocessing because the model only used numerical nutritional features.
+<p align="justify"> No feature encoding was applied during preprocessing because the model only used numerical nutritional features.
 Categorical variables were excluded from the input features, and the target labels were handled directly by the classifier.

 ### ⚖️ Scaling
 All numeric features were standardized using StandardScaler, converting them to:
 - `Mean = 0`
 - `Standard deviation = 1`
-This step is essential for machine learning models, such as Logistic Regression, to ensure features are treated equally, regardless of their units.
+<p align="justify"> This step is essential for machine learning models, such as Logistic Regression, to ensure features are treated equally, regardless of their units.

 ### 🧹 Cleaning Steps
 1. **Handling Missing Values**